Bhattb2/learning-journal/cheatsheet.md

 # My Cheat Sheets

 What is a text editor?
-- A text editor is a downlaidable software  that  allows you to write and maintain text, particularly text that you use to buid web sites.
+- A text editor is a downlaidable software that allows you to write and maintain text, particularly text that you use to build web sites.

 Components of a terminal:
 - The Command Line